-The most feasible option is to share your living quarters with roommates or rent a room in someone's home.
+For many people, the most feasible option for finding housing on this budget is sharing a place with roommates or renting a room in someone's home.

-An informal search on Apartments.com revealed that some cities still have low-cost options in older parts of town.
-These tend to be in areas with a low standard of living.
+Some cities still have low-cost options in older parts of town.
+These may be more likely to be in areas with a lower standard of living.

 You may also be able to find apartments in your price range in the four least expensive states: Arkansas, Mississippi, Kentucky, or West Virginia.
-Most of these states have the lowest income in the country.
-But even there, the average studio apartment will cost you more than 30% of your income.
+Some of these states have the lowest incomes in the U.S. But even there, the average studio apartment will likely cost you more than 30% of your income.